 Latin students attend some of the most diverse and reputable institutions in the United States and abroad; they seek schools that are both far afield and locally situated, small liberal arts colleges and large universities.
 Latin students are successful in the college application process and apply to a broad spectrum of schools.
 Ultimately, their choices reflect diligence, the strength of their academic preparation and self-exploration that are the hallmark and natural culmination of their Latin education.

-- Four on-site college counseling staff members
+- Five on-site college counseling staff members

 - Grade 11 curriculum focused on school research process